Automation is the market demand. WordPress started thinking about sophisticated automation between web browsers and servers long ago.

 Heartbeat API brought a much-needed opportunity for plugin developers to quickly connect to a web server using the API.

 Slow-loading websites lead to poor user experience and a high bounce rate.
-Limiting the heartbeat API is a must if you want to speed up your website.
-So in this article, we will talk about How to limit Heartbeat API in WordPress.
+Limiting the heartbeat API is necessary if you want to speed up your website.

 What Is Heartbeat API

-You might be wondering, when this heartbeat API has so many issues, then why do we really need it?
+You might be wondering, when this heartbeat API has so many issues, then why do we need it?

 Below are a couple of features that heartbeat API offers.